Ochrea

-An ochrea (Latin ocrea, greave or protective legging), also spelled ocrea, is a plant structure formed of stipules fused into a sheath surrounding the stem, and is typically found in the Polygonaceae.

-In palms it denotes an extension of the leaf sheath beyond the petiole insertion.
+An ochrea (Latin ocrea, greave or protective legging), also spelled ocrea, is a plant structure formed of stipules fused into a sheath surrounding the stem.
+It is typically found in the buckwheat family Polygonaceae and in some members of the orchid family Orchidaceae.
+In the palm family Arecaceae, it is an extension of the leaf sheath beyond the petiole insertion.